All of Seattle’s public high school students to get unlimited ORCA passes under new Durkan plan

 Seattle Public Schools provides yellow-bus service for about 12,000 elementary and middle school students and to high-school students in special-education programs whose individualized education plans require it.

-The city began funding passes for some low-income students in 2016, after students from Rainier Beach High School lobbied for the assistance.
+The city began funding passes for some low-income students in 2016, after students from Rainier Beach High School, where Durkan will deliver her speech Tuesday, lobbied for the assistance.

 They staged marches and town-hall meetings, pointing out that students have important reasons to take transit even when they live within 2 miles of school, such as health issues and concerns about walking through neighborhoods with high crime rates.